AkiraSama/casual-socionics/index.rst

-This principle is useful in statistical research at various levels, since conclusions about two dichotomies in tetrachotomy research can be "verified" by the third remaining dichotomy.
+This principle is useful in statistical research at various levels, since conclusions about two dichotomies in tetrachotomy research must be "verified" by the third remaining dichotomy.

 Jungian Foundation